artificial-brain/quantumcat/README.md

 # Execute on Amazon Braket
 result = qc.execute(provider=providers.AMAZON_PROVIDER, repetitions=1024)
 ```

+### Execute and compare results across all the supported providers using a single line of code

 ```python
 # Execute on All providers in one go
 circuit.compare_results(plot=True)